movsim/movsim/core/README.md

     java -jar target/MovsimCore-1.6.0-SNAPSHOT-jar-with-dependencies.jar -h

-There are a number of predefined simulation scenarios defined in the [_sim_ directory](https://github.com/movsim/movsim/tree/master/sim).
-The `runmovsim` script can be used to run the simulator and gnuplot for plot these scenarios, for example:
+There are a number of predefined simulation scenarios defined in the [_sim_ directory](https://github.com/movsim/movsim/tree/develop/sim).
+The `runmovsim` script can be used to run the simulator and gnuplot for plot these scenarios.

-    cd ../sim/bookScenarioStartStop/
-    ../../core/runmovsim -f startStop_IDM.xml
-    gnuplot startStop_IDM.gpl

-The `.csv` output is put in the directory from which the simulator is called and the graphical output is put in `.eps` (Encapsulated PostScript) files.

 Logging output
 --------------